johnckealy/vue-auth-jwt/README.md

 Although `vue-auth-jwt` has been written with decoupling between frontend and backend in mind, it may be necessary to host both frontend and backend at the same domain.
 However, subdomains are fine, so if you run your site at `example.com`, you can still host your backend at `api.example.com`.

+While using these subdomain names will be trivial in production, setting up a development environment with domain names and SSL is less obvious.

-To get up and running in your development environment, you can set the localhost IP address (usually 127.0.0.1) to a custom domain in your hosts file (this will be `/etc/hosts` in Unix), and then run your dev environment at something like
+You can set the localhost IP address (usually 127.0.0.1) to a custom domain in your hosts file (this will be `/etc/hosts` in Unix), and then run your dev environment at something like
 ```